How does Rest Less make money

 Winter is a wonderful time to immerse yourself in nature and do some wildlife watching.

-The bare trees make woodland creatures easier to spot; birds begin to arrive for the winter months; and a number of unique creatures appear on the coast.
+The bare trees make woodland creatures easier to spot; birds begin to arrive for the winter months, and various unique creatures appear on the coast.
 Plus, with fewer crowds than during the summer months, you’re likely to get a better view.

 3. Immerse yourself in art at the London Art Fair, London